-That’s why creatine powders are one of the most popular supplements on the market.
+That’s why, according to the statistics on creatine, this is one of the most popular supplements on the market.

 The idea is that providing your body with additional creatine will allow it to remain in this energy system for longer, allowing you to exercise at a higher intensity for an extended period of time.